ritvikverma/cpp/README.md

 # C/C++
-cpp and c independent projects
+Data structures and algorithms implemented in C